Board

 Mike is very active in the small farm community, serving on several committees and panels, often testifying to the state legislature in support of bills to help family farmers, and is always willing to offer assistance and advice to beginning farmers.

 Mike was appointed as an Associate Director in 2012, became the Zone 3 Director in 2015, and was last elected in 2022.
 He is serving a 4-year term, and his seat is next up for election in November 2026.
-Mike is Vice-Chair of the Board and serves on the Budget, Land Legacy, Personnel, and Grants Committees.
+Mike is Secretary of the Board and serves on the Budget, and Land Legacy committees.

 At-Large 1